-- respects and attends to the diversity of students and their needs, enabling flexible learning paths; - considers and uses different modes of delivery, where appropriate; - encourages a sense of autonomy in the learner, while ensuring adequate guidance and support from the teacher;
+- respects and attends to the diversity of students and their needs, enablingflexible learning paths. - considers and uses different modes of delivery, where appropriate. - encourages a sense of autonomy in the learner, while ensuring adequate guidance and support from the teacher.

-Considering the importance of assessment for the students' progression and their future careers, quality assurance processes for assessment take into account the following:
+Considering the importance of assessment for the students' progression and their future careers, quality assurance processes for assessment takeinto account the following:

-The assessment allows students to demonstrate the extent to which the intended learning outcomes have been achieved learning outcomes with pedagogies that stimulate active learning.
-At the same time the ESG asks institutions to make curricular space for transferable (transversal) learning outcomes and to demonstrate that these learning outcomes have been achieved.
+The assessment allows students to demonstrate the extent to which theintended learning outcomes have been achieved learning outcomes with pedagogies that stimulate active learning.
+At the same time, the ESGasks institutions to make curricular space for transferable (transversal) learning outcomes and to demonstrate that these learning outcomes have been achieved.
 The adoption of a learner-centred approach therefore to embedding IaH into the curriculum is well-supported by the ESG and the Yerevan Communiqué.

-All in all, the ESG foresees a greater extent of student participation in developing the teaching and learning process and for the institution to work with intended (and achieved)
+Altogether, the ESG foresees a greater extent of student participation in developing the teaching and learning process and for the institution to work with intended (and achieved)

-In terms of achieving the 2 learning outcomes as defined by Coelen (2016), it is very much the question whether this requires some form of international contact.
-There is little doubt that this would be helpful but having international contact per se does not necessarily confer intercultural competence.
+In terms of achieving the two learning outcomes as defined by Coelen (2016), it is very much the question whether this requires some form of international contact.
+There is little doubt that this would be helpful but having international contact per se does not necessarily conferintercultural competence.
 Indeed, Janet Bennett (2008, pp. 16-17) wrote:

-"cultural knowledge does not equate cultural competence, language learning may not be sufficient for culture learning, cultural contact does not necessarily lead to competence, cultural contact does not always lead to significant reduction of stereotypes..."
+"Cultural knowledge does not equate cultural

+competence, language learning may not be sufficient for culture learning, cultural contact does not necessarily lead to competence, cultural contact does not always lead to significant reduction of stereotypes..."